jayadevnpatil/Git/README.md

 ### Removing files from the staging area
-To remove files from the staging area in git, you can use the `git reset` command.
+To remove files from the staging area in git, use the `git reset` command.

 ```bash
 # removing a single file